chains-project/dirty-waters/report_s3.md

 ### Total packages: 2140

-:heavy_exclamation_mark: Github URL couldn't be found from package registry: 36
+:heavy_exclamation_mark: Packages with no Source Code URL: 36

-:no_entry: Github URL doesn't exist: 14
+:no_entry:  Packages with Github URLs that are 404: 14

 :x: Packages that are deprecated: 38

 :black_square_button: Packages without provenance: 2110

-:cactus: Forks: 24
+:cactus: Packages from forks: 24

 ### Other info:
 - Source code repo is not hosted on github: 1